liaoliaots/nestjs-redis/.github/ISSUE_TEMPLATE/1-bug.md

 ---
 name: '🐞 Bug Report'
-about: Report a bug
+about: 'Report a bug'
 labels: 'type: bug'
 ---

 Your issue may already be reported!
-Please search on the [issue tracker](../) before creating one.
+Please search on the [issue tracker](../issues?q=is%3Aissue) before creating one.

 ## Expected Behavior